Optimal Scaling for the Proximal Langevin Algorithm in High Dimensions: Introduction

-In this paper, we theoretically confirm the empirical observation above made by Pereyra \cite{pere:16} for a wide class of target measures.
-Even if the target density is differentiable, in many practical applications it may be very expensive to compute the gradient, whereas it is often cheap to compute the proximal function via convex optimization.
-For example in many applied models encountered in data assimilation and Bayesian inverse problems \cite{Stua:10}, the target density is of the form: \be \pi^N(\Theta|Y) \propto \exp\Big(-{1 \over 2 \sigma^2} \|Y - G(\Theta)\|^2 + h(\Theta)\Big) \ee where $G:\mathbb{R}^N \mapsto \mathbb{R}$ is an expensive function to compute (such as the solution of a climate model obtained via solving a partial differential equation), $\Theta$ is a high dimensional parameter we wish to do statistical inference for, $Y$ is the observed data and $\exp(h(\Theta))$ denotes the prior distribution for $\Theta$.
-In such examples, it is even more expensive to compute the gradient of $G$ with respect to $\Theta$ and is often numerically unstable.
-Thus there is a natural need for developing derivative free sampling algorithms that enjoy the same optimality properties of Langevin algorithms.
+\item Even if the target density is differentiable, in many practical applications it may be very expensive to compute the gradient, whereas it is often cheap to compute the proximal function via convex optimization.
+For example, in many applied models encountered in data assimilation and Bayesian inverse problems \citep{Stua:10}, the target density is of the form: \be \pi^N(\Theta|Y) \propto \exp\Big(-{1 \over 2 \sigma^2} \|Y - G(\Theta)\|^2 + h(\Theta)\Big) \ee where $G:\mathbb{R}^N \mapsto \mathbb{R}$ is an expensive, non-linear function to compute (such as the solution of a climate model obtained via solving a partial differential equation), $\Theta$ is a parameter we wish to compute posterior inference for, $Y$ is the observed data and $\exp(h(\Theta))$ denotes the prior distribution for $\Theta$.
+There have been quite a few papers recently where a sophisticated neural network was used to approximate $G$ when it is a solution of a partial differential equation (\cite{kova:23, jian:23}).
+In such examples, even for lower dimensional $\Theta$, it can be even more expensive to compute the gradient of a neural network so as to compute the derivative of $G$ with respect to $\Theta$.
+Thus there is a natural need for developing derivative free sampling algorithms that enjoy the same optimality properties of Langevin algorithms.\footnote{One such class of algorithms is the recently studied zeroth-order discretization of Langevin algorithms in \cite{roy:22}.
+It would be of interest to compare the performance of proximal MALA to the algorithms developed in \cite{roy:22}.}